-Queen’s residents have opportunities to engage with up to a dozen visiting international scholars in residence in any one year.
-In 2017, our Visiting Scholars included a Miegunyah Fellow from the University of Haifa, scholars in law from Cornell and Edinburgh Universities, scholars in management and leadership from UCLA and The Brookings Institute, as well as from institutions in New Zealand and Sweden.
-In 2018 our Scholars have come from the UK, China, South Africa, and the USA.
+Queen’s residents have opportunities to engage with over a dozen visiting international scholars in residence in any one year.
+Our Visiting Scholars have included Miegunyah Fellows from the Universities of Haifa and Wisconsin-Madison, scholars in law from Cornell, Edinburgh and Victoria Universities, in management and leadership from UCLA and The Brookings Institute, as well as eminent historians such as Professor Margaret MacMillan University of Toronto) and ethicists such as Professor Julian Savulescu (Oxford).

 Students are encouraged to converse with Visiting Scholars over dinner at formal Hall on Mondays, or at our Tuesday night ‘Dine with a Scholar’ events.
 The College also appoints an annual Sugden Fellow to reside at the college for 1-3 months, usually in conjunction with a University visiting appointment.

-Professor Uwe Aikelin (University of Melbourne) – Computer science
+Professor Uwe Aickelin (University of Melbourne) – AI

-The Senior Common Room membership comprises the Master and the two Deans of the College, as well as the resident tutors, and resident theologians such as Rev. Prof. Sean Winter, Rev. Dr Geoff Thompson, and Rev. Assoc.
-Prof. John Flett.
-Other members include the Choirmaster, Mr John Weretka, and Senior Tutor Mrs Annabelle Workman.
+The Senior Common Room membership comprises the Master and the two Deans of the College, as well as resident tutors, theologians and the Choirmaster.
 All Visiting Scholars are automatically members of the SCR during their stay.

 Members of the SCR publish across a variety of disciplines.

 Academic Associates are appointed from various academic institutions strategically partnering with Queen’s.
-In 2018 our Associates are:
+Current Associates are:

 Dr Jane Dyson BSc(Hons) MSC (Edin) PhD (Cantab) – Lecturer in the School of Geography at the University of Melbourne; a social anthropologist specialising in research on Northern India, and maker of the acclaimed film Lifelines.